 DAAD stipend for research stay in Milano, Italy

+This subproject investigates the neural mechanisms that contribute to the appreciation of contemporary classical music (CCM).
 The neuroscientific research on musical pleasure has so far focused on Western tonal music.
-It has been associated with activity in the limbic system, distinguishing two main neural activity patterns, probably reflecting phases of either anticipation ...
+It has been associated with ...